Dr. Jennifer J. Stiegler-Balfour

 Jessica Hering, Occupational Therapy Major/Psychology Minor – Class of 2015

-Jessi is a junior at the University of New England.
+Jessi is a senior at the University of New England.
 Her hometown is Epsom, New Hampshire.
 After pursing her Masters degree in Occupational Therapy, Jessi would like to work with the aging population and specify in neurological disorders/cognitive neurorehabilition.
-Jessi chose the Reading Comprehension and Cognition Research Lab because she has a growing interest in cognition as well as the aging population.
+Jessi chose the Reading Comprehension and Cognition Research Lab because she has a growing interest in learning and memory, as well as the aging population.
 Jessi has always wanted to work with research, especially involving cognitive based information.
 “I am hoping to see if I would enjoy doing research in the future, as well as take the information learned and apply it in my future occupation”.

 Lauren Hayden, Psychology Major – Class of 2016

-Lauren Hayden is a sophomore at the University of New England.
+Lauren Hayden is a junior at the University of New England.
 She is from Chantilly, Virginia.
-Although Lauren isn’t positive on what she wants to do as a career, she is leaning towards either forensic psychology or working with veterans and soldiers with PTSD (post traumatic stress disorder).
+Although Lauren isn’t positive on what she wants to do as a career, she is leaning towards either Forensic psychology or working with veterans and soldiers with PTSD (post traumatic stress disorder).
 Lauren chose to pursue a position as a research assistant in the Reading Comprehension and Cognition Research Lab to gain experience in the research field and broaden her horizons in the Psychology department.
 Due to her being unsure on where to take psychology in the future, she wants to explore different disciplines within the field to figure out what interests her the most.
 “There is so much to learn in terms of cognition, including memory, learning, and aging that the chance to work in the research lab really jumped at me as an opportunity I could not miss out on”.

 Research Assistant Alumni: